cryptyro/karatsuba-multiplication-c/README.md

 This repository contains an implementation of the Karatsuba multiplication algorithm in C.

 ## Introduction
-It is a divide-and-conquer algorithm that reduces the multiplication of two n-digit numbers to three multiplications of n/2-digit numbers and, by repeating this reduction, to at most {\displaystyle n^{\log _{2}3}\approx n^{1.58}} single-digit multiplications.
-It is therefore asymptotically faster than the traditional algorithm, which performs {\displaystyle n^{2}} single-digit products.
+It is a divide-and-conquer algorithm that reduces the multiplication of two n-digit numbers to three multiplications of n/2-digit numbers and, by repeating this reduction, to at most n^{<sup>log<sub>2</sub>3</sup>} &asymp; n^{<sup>1.58</sup>} single-digit multiplications.
+It is therefore asymptotically faster than the traditional algorithm, which performs n<sup>2</sup> single-digit products.
 The Karatsuba algorithm is a fast multiplication algorithm that uses a divide-and-conquer approach to multiply two numbers.
 It is more efficient than the traditional O(n<sup>2</sup>) algorithm for large numbers.

 ## Files